A Summer of Belonging

 - You, and anyone picking your child up, must have a driver’s license or photo ID with them.
 NO EXCEPTIONS.

-- If anyone other than you will be picking your child up from camp, they MUST be listed on the Release Form.
-Any changes to the pick-up list must be made in advance and made in writing.
+- If anyone other than you will be picking your child up from camp, they MUST be listed as an Authorized pick-up on your child’s account.
+Any changes to the pick-up list must be made in advance by calling the front desk.

 Summer Camp is primarily an outdoor camp.
 Staff is prepared to pivot for inclement weather with alternative plans for rainy days and hot weather days.
 It should be noted, Summer Camp follows guidelines for inclement weather set forth by ISBE (Illinois State Board of Education).